The Most Common Areas for Gopher Damage Around Homes or Commercial Facilities

 Business owners vs Gophers

 The loss of profit that can result from damaged plants makes professional gopher service an easy decision.
 It just makes sense.
 But there are many commercial facilities that can be adversely impacted by the presence of gophers in ways that are harder to calculate.
 The finances may be lost in maintenance costs, water leakage, grass seed, low customer retention due to an unsightly landscape, and more.
-If you're seeing gopher holes, get an expert opinion.
+If you're seeing gopher holes, get an expert opinion on how to get rid of gophers.
 Find out how those gophers can impact your bottom line and take action to mitigate the damage.

-If you live or operate a commercial facility in the Greater Sacramento area, the team at Smith's Pest Management is standing by to assist you with ground-dwelling pests and the threats they pose.
+If you live or operate a commercial facility in the Greater Bay Area, the team at Smith's Pest Management is standing by to assist you with ground-dwelling pests and the threats they pose.
 We offer safe and effective control services for gophers, moles, meadow voles, rats, and ground squirrels.
 Reach out to us today for assistance.